UgohP/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 5-listfilesdigitonly
 This script displays the current directory contents in long format with user group IDs displayed numerically and hidden files (starting with '.')

+## 6-firstdirectory
+This script creates a directory named 'my_first_directory' in '/tmp/' directory.

+## 7-movethatfile
+This script moves the file named 'betty' from the '/tmp/' directory to the '/tmp/my_first_directory/' directory